-- (a) means land, with or without access control - (i) owned by the Municipality or other organ of state; - (ii) not leased out by the Municipality or that other authority on a long-term basis - set aside for the public as an open space for recreation or outdoor sport and designated as public open space; - (b) includes a park, playground, public or urban square, picnic area; community garden, natural area and ancillary buildings and infrastructure, and engineering services; and - (c) may include an occasional use.
+- (a) means land, with or without access control - (i) owned by the Municipality or other organ of state; - (ii) not leased out by the Municipality or that other authority on a long-term basis

+- (iii) set aside for the public as an open space for recreation or outdoor sport and designated as public open space; - (b) includes a park, playground, public or urban square, picnic area; community garden, natural area and ancillary buildings and infrastructure, stormwater infrastructure and engineering services; and - (c) may include an occasional use.

-- (a) The Municipality must may require a site development plan to be submitted for its approval. - (b) The site development plan as approved by the Municipality constitutes the development parameters for a primary use and a consent use, if the latter is applicable. - (c) The Municipality may permit the temporary closure of a public open space for an occasional use.
+- (a) The Municipality may require a site development plan to be submitted for its approval. - (b) The site development plan as approved by the Municipality constitutes the development parameters for a primary use and a consent use if the latter is applicable.